IlyaGusev/IlyaGusev/README.md

 My name is Ilya Gusev.
-I'm currently working at Yandex and doing a PhD thresis on text summarization at MIPT.
+I'm currently working at Yandex and doing a PhD thesis on text summarization at MIPT.

+Currently, I'm interested in text generation, but looking forward to learning more about reinforcement learning, text-to-speech, and other fascinating stuff.

 Projects:
 * [purano, news clustering system in Python](https://github.com/IlyaGusev/purano)